MonoraxXiV/markdown-challenge/README.md

 ##### A funny story
 I met my boyfriend irl for the first time while I was cosplaying V from Devil may cry 5 at facts.
-But before that we apparently met on final fantasy XIV where I proceeded to lecture him on the game for several hours.
+Apparently we did meet before on final fantasy XIV where I proceeded to lecture him on the game for several hours.
 While doing a dungeon together.
 I made him his favourite class' soulstone from the game for his birthday to remind him of it.
 ###### TL;DR
 Met boyfriend while in cosplay, impressed him by being a know-it all.